weglot/integration-hooks/README.md

 2. Install dependencies `yarn` or `npm i`

-3. Fill global options from `config.js`

-  - `apiKey`: Weglot API Key from your dashboard setup

-4. Fill specific options from your platform:
+3. Fill specific options from your platform:

 #### Webflow (to be set in webflow/config.js)

+- `apiKey`: Weglot API Key from your [Weglot dashboard](https://dashboard.weglot.com/settings/setup)
 - `wflogin`/`wfsession`: In your Webflow admin page, open Chrome devtools (right click "inspect") > Application tab > Cookies > webflow.com, get content from wflogin (eg. 10101894633456) and wfsession